Energy Efficient Upgrades

 • Adding or improving insulation

-• Upgrading refrigerators, washers, and dryers to ENERGY STAR® rated appliances
+• Upgrading refrigerators, washers, and dryers and other electrical equipment to ENERGY STAR® rated appliances

 • Installing “smart” or programmable thermostats